webplatform/docs-wpd/Editors_Guide/step_4_review_existing_content/index.md

 ===Mark articles that need revisions by checking the corresponding check boxes===
 * http://docs.webplatform.org/wiki/WPD:Flags
 * http://docs.webplatform.org/wiki/WPD:Flags/Content_Grammar_Spelling
+===Update flagged pages to resolve grammatical and spelling issues===

-* Review the [[Special:SearchByProperty/Content-20quality-20flag/Grammar-2FSpelling| list of pages that are flagged with grammar and spelling issues]] and start fixing them.
+* Review the [[Special:SearchByProperty/Content-20quality-20flag/Grammar-2FSpelling| list of pages that are flagged with grammar and spelling problems]] and start fixing them.
 ===Notify other editors about pages that require revisions===
 * Communicate with the WebPlatform.org online community to ask for clarification and help resolving issues.
 You can raise issues on IRC, send messages to the [mailto:public-webplatform@w3.org the public-webplatform@w3.org mailing list], or post messages in the [http://talk.webplatform.org/forums forum].
 See [[WPD:Editors_Guide/step_2_communicate_with_the_online_community| Step 2 of the Editor's Guide]] for more details.